severalnines/docs/components.rst

 By default, this service will use port 9518 on localhost interface.
 Cloud credentials are stored under ``/var/lib/cmon/`` with permission set to root only.

 ..
 Note:: ClusterControl Cloud is a reintroduction of a feature called 'Service Providers', available in ClusterControl 1.4 and older.

+.. _Components - ClusterControl Cloud File Manager:

 ClusterControl Cloud File Manager (CLUD)
 -----------------------------------------